bookofproofs/bookofproofs.github.io/_sources/history/19th-century/blanch.md

 * Blanch published the main results of her thesis in 1937 in the American Journal of Mathematics in a paper with the same title as her thesis.
 * After the award of her doctorate, Blanch returned to New York City where she worked for a year as a tutor in Hunter College, replacing a member of the faculty who was on leave.
 * Blanch worked on the Mathematical Tables Project from the beginning of 1938 until 1942.
-* Although previously Blanch had been denied security clearance, presumably because her sister was a member of the Communist Party, she was allowed to continue her job with the Institute.
-* As well as her sister being a member of the Communist Party, other evidence against Blanch was the ridiculous claim that she was likely to be a Communist because she had never married or had children.
 * Blanch got a job with the Electrodata Corporation in Pasadena but only worked for them for a year before she became a senior mathematician at the Aerospace Research Laboratories at the Wright Patterson Air Force Base in Dayton, Ohio.
 * Blanch's first published paper on Mathieu functions was published in 1946, before she went to California.
 * However, in 1945 the National Bureau of Standards had produced a volume of Tables relating to Mathieu functions which had included work by Blanch.